Are You a Diabetic?

 7. Cut out the junk food.

 8. If a box or label has more than four ingredients you can't pronounce, don't buy it.
-If the words "High Fructose Corn Syrup" - (HFCS) - or "artificial" are anywhere in the ingredients, put it back on the shelf.
-If the first few ingredients are "sugar, enriched, bleached, emulsified or enhanced," then this is not the best food product to choose.
-If you read some of the literature about artificial sweeteners, you may learn that they contribute to weight gain as well.
-More about that in a future hub. ::smile::
+If the words "High Fructose Corn Syrup" - (HFCS) - or "artificial" are anywhere in the ingredients or label, put it back on the shelf.
+If the first few ingredients are "sugar, enriched, bleached, emulsified or enhanced," this is not the best food product to choose.
+When you read some of the literature about artificial sweeteners, you will learn that they contribute to weight gain.

 9. Drink at least six 8 ounce servings of water per day.
 Water.
 Not juice, not flavored water, not soda, not milk.
 Water!